inseven/opolua/docs/index.markdown

 </div>

 <p class="details">
-    View MBM image files, OPL scripts, sound files, and AIF resources, and run OPL scripts and programs from Psion and Psion-compatible computers on iOS and iPadOS.
+    View MBM image files, OPL scripts, and AIF resources, listen to sound files, and run OPL scripts and programs from Psion and Psion-compatible computers on iOS and iPadOS.
 </p>

 <p class="app-store-link">